 These “quick” strategies are best to use if you’re running short on time.
 Try completing the first few passages at your most efficient natural pace and use these strategies on the last passage when it’s getting down to the wire.
 You really do best on the ACT or the SAT reading section when you get to read the entire passage.

 Study Online for the ACT or SAT

 Ensure you’re prepared for your next ACT or SAT test by enrolling in an online prep course that works.
-With hundreds of practice problems and helpful explanation videos, The Olive Book’s free online test prep courses will boost your score.
-Enroll for free in the ACT or the SAT course at www.olive-book.com.
+With hundreds of practice problems and helpful explanation videos, Olive Book’s online test prep courses will boost your score.
+Enroll in the ACT or the SAT course at www.olive-book.com.